Marella Explorer: Marella Cruises

 In October 2017, it was announced that the ship will start operating under the company's new brand name Marella Explorer, after a Yard Refit in Cadiz.

 In 2018, Marella Explorer underwent a 4-week, multi-million-pound makeover.
+The ship was drydocked in Cadiz, Spain.

 Architecture and equipment

 The primary dining area on board the Marella Explorer can host 1,088 diners on a single seating, and is decorated in the art deco style utilized on ocean liners from the 1930s onwards.